XRPLF/xrpl-dev-portal/content/tutorial-escrow.md

 <!-- MULTICODE_BLOCK_END -->

-###Look up escrows by receiver
+###Look up escrows by receiver address

-You can use the [`account_objects`](reference-rippled.html#account-objects) method to look up escrows by receiver address.
+You can use the [`account_objects`](reference-rippled.html#account-objects) method to look up escrow objects by receiver address.

-Look up by receiver is possible for only pending escrows created after [fix1523](concept-amendments.html#fix1523) was enabled for rippled 0.80.0 on 2017-11-14.
+You can only look up pending escrow objects by receiver address if those escrows were created after the [fix1523 amendment](concept-amendments.html#fix1523) was enabled on 2017-11-14.

-The following examples illustrate an escrow lookup by receiver.
-Note that the `account` in the request is the receiver `Destination` of the escrow `account_objects` returned in the response.
+Let's say that you want to look up all pending escrow objects with a receiver address of `rfztBskAVszuS3s5Kq7zDS74QtHrw893fm`.
+You can do this using the following example request, where the receiver address is the `account` value.

 Request: